What the Cybersecurity Media wants from Tech PRs

-If you want to get more out of your cybersecurity PR and news stories in 2018, this article will tell you how.
-We interviewed three industry journalists to find out what they valued most and least from cybersecurity PRs.
+If you want to get more out of your cybersecurity PR and news stories, this article will tell you how.
+We interviewed some of the top industry journalists to find out what they valued most and least from cybersecurity article pitches and press releases.

-The rules for a good security story are simple according to Dan at Infosecurity: “Something that engages the reader, seeks to tell a story and is well written and researched.”
+According to Dan Raywood, a freelance journalist who’s been writing on the subject of IT security for 15 years, the rules for a good security story are simple: “Something that engages the reader, seeks to tell a story and is well written and researched.”

-Tom at Computing says: “The most interesting stories, aside from those about something going wrong, are always the ones that involve a new use of technology, whether it’s a brand-new approach or an innovative use of existing systems.”
-He finds it frustrating when people don’t explain properly why a certain technology, such as AI, has been used or what is important about it and what benefit it will bring to security that other solutions don’t.
+Tom, Editor at Computing says: “The most interesting stories, aside from those about something going wrong, are always the ones that involve a new use of technology, whether it’s a brand-new approach or an innovative use of existing systems.”
+He reported finding it frustrating when people don’t explain properly why a certain technology, such as AI, has been used or what is important about it and what benefit it will bring to security that other solutions don’t.

-In most instances, the media want board level contributors – ideally not a sales or marketing executive who can make readers feel that they are being sold to.
-This is because editorial is about sharing information and knowledge, while provoking discussion and debate.
+In most instances, the media want board level contributors – not a sales or marketing executive, as this can make readers feel that they are being sold to.
+Editorial content should be about sharing information and knowledge, while provoking discussion and debate.

-At ec-pr, our rule of thumb is that a story needs to introduce something new with a clearly articulated benefit and it should only be sent to press with an expressed interest in the subject matter.
-Stories should always be well-researched and written in a way that is engaging to the reader.
+At EC-PR, our rule of thumb is that a story needs to introduce something new with a clearly articulated benefit, and it should only be sent to media who have an expressed interest in the subject matter.
+Stories should always be well-researched and written in a way that’s engaging to the reader.

 2. Why do some ‘great’ stories sometimes fail to be published?

 Over the past 20+ years, we have never once failed to get press coverage for a story.
 Our process for researching, writing and securing approvals is robust – this is rooted in deep professional respect for both our clients and our press contacts.